 Drain Hose to Grey Tank

 The other side of the 3/4″ T-adapter runs down to a 3/4″ right-angle barb piece that I ran through the floor of the cabinet right next to the one for the air release.
 I, of course, had to drill another 1″ hole here as well.
 Once again the hole was only large enough to slide one end of the right-angle piece through so I attached the hose to the barb in place.

 Mounting a water release valve for the grey tank was next.
-I used a water hose spigot with 1/4 turn ball valve.
-This allows us to attach a garden hose to it and channel the water into a cleanout, a flower garden or other locations so we don’t just dump the water behind the vehicle.
-Again the only thing in the grey tank is sink water which has some environment-friendly soap and perhaps some food particles in it so it is environmentally okay to dump this almost anywhere although the legality will depend on where we are at the time.
+I used a water hose spigot with a quarter-turn ball valve.
+This allows us to attach a garden hose to it and channel the water into a cleanout, a flower garden, or other locations so we are not just dumping the water behind the vehicle.
+Again the only thing in the grey tank is sink water which has some environment-friendly soap and perhaps some food particles so it is environmentally okay to dump this almost anywhere although the legality will depend on where we are at the time.
 In my mind, the most important thing is to not dump it where everyone else is camping.

 I mounted the spigot on the bottom of the camper along the back edge where it extends past the truck bed.
 This is where the shower release valve was mounted before I removed it during the bathroom remodel.
 I had to close the former holes left by the removed bathroom plumbing so I mounted the water spigot to the board I used to close off the space.

 From the Grey Tank to the Release Valve